 The requirement to travel to Chicago for the initial evaluation portion has changed as of 2020.
 While it is still preferable to work with you and your child in person, now that we can provide telehealth, we are able to provide the initial evaluation (in most cases) remotely if you can't come to town.
 Alternatively, we can do a hybrid of both.
 Either way, we will still train you, remotely or in person, on the skills needed to support our intervention.
 There are three mandatory evaluation sessions: the Intake Evaluation (Session #1), Child Observation & Parent Training (Session #2), and Parent Feedback Session (Session #3).
 The Child Observation & Parent Training (Session #2) is fundamental to the Winter Adventure! treatment, as this is where we assess your child's level of mutism and his/her response to the intervention that will be used for camp.
 We also train you, the parents, on the WA intervention and we'll need to assess how you apply those strategies so we can coach you appropriately.
-That way, you will know how to support treatment carry-over into other settings.
+That way, you will know how to support treatment carry-over into other settings, which is very important to protect your investment in your child's treatment.
 Lastly, the Parent Feedback session (Session #3) is an opportunity to discuss your child's results, obtain feedback from you on how it felt to use the strategies that we are teaching, discuss treatment plan options, and answer your questions about Winter Adventure!.